sxs-collaboration/sxs/docs/mathematica.md

 Just make sure that you run this command using the version of Python that you actually intend to use — which was the purpose of the `conda activate` command above.
-You may never need to activate the environment again; just don't delete it if you intend to use it from Mathematica.
+You may never need to activate the environment again except to update;
+just don't delete it if you intend to continue using it from Mathematica.

 ## Usage